Like me, I believe you too should have an uncomfortable relationship with advice.

 I think it's important to remember that any piece of advice, even from the most experienced, well-meaning, empathetic person living on the planet, is still an opinion based upon their experience filtered through a worldview that isn't exactly ours.

-I even think it deserves a George Box-inspired adage for easy recall: All advice is wrong, some
+I even think it deserves a George Box-inspired adage for easy recall: All advice is wrong, some is useful.

-That is, well, advice and as the conventional wisdom goes: your mileage may vary.
+I guess that's advice, too.
+As the conventional wisdom goes: your mileage may vary.